Anita Gispert:

 The Photographer of Caldes

-Anita Gispert Vila was Spain’s first registered female documentary photographer, capturing the essence of early 20th-century society.
+Anita Gispert Vila was Spain’s first registered woman documentary photographer, capturing the essence of early 20th-century society.

 From 1911 to 1930, she served as the official photographer for Caldes de Montbui, a thermal bath town in Catalonia.